 Serious drug interactions can occur when certain medicines are used together with Prezcobix.
 Tell each of your healthcare providers about all medicines you use now, and any medicine you start or stop using.

-Call your doctor at once if you have signs of a serious side effect - upper stomach pain, dark urine, clay-colored stools, jaundice (yellowing of the skin or eyes), little or no urinating, swelling in your feet or ankles, feeling tired or short of breath, fever, swelling in your face or tongue, skin pain, or a skin rash that spreads and causes blistering and peeling.
+Call your doctor at once if you have signs of a serious side effect--upper stomach pain, vomiting, dark urine, clay-colored stools, jaundice (yellowing of the skin or eyes), fever, tiredness, eye redness, muscle or joint pain, skin sores, or a skin rash with blistering.